Plagiarism is a very serious academic offense, and it comes in many forms.

 - A student submits a paper written by someone else.
 This includes paper-cloning plagiarism, which occurs when a student buys a paper from an essay writing agency or similar business, or from another student.

-Source-based plagiarism occurs when a writer cites a source incorrectly, whether intentionally or unintentionally.
+Source-based plagiarism is a type of plagiarism, that occurs when a writer cites a source incorrectly, whether intentionally or unintentionally.
 This can happen when the writer:

 - States a fact that is supported by two or more sources, but only cites one